 This is a great opportunity for service providers like you to gain a competitive advantage by offering your clients better solutions at lower costs.
 Managed services for Azure, AWS, and other cloud technologies can help you do this.

 Not all service providers are created equal – there’s a wide range of obstacles which can prevent you from providing cloud services.
 Are any of these challenges giving you sleepless nights?

 Regardless of the challenges, moving to managed cloud services is inevitable.
-However, implementing, managing and monitoring all of your clients’ cloud deployments can be a time-consuming, expensive process.
+However, implementing, managing and monitoring all of your clients’ cloud deployments can be a time-consuming, expensive process, especially while trying to provide managed services for Azure.
 According to Microsoft Azure cloud strategist James Staten, nearly every enterprise now has at least one relationship with a managed service provider – and that’s for a good reason.

 The opportunity – Managed Cloud Services

 Are you clueless about how you can monetize cloud?
 Getting your clients to adopt cloud and managing their assets differs from managing on-premise infrastructure.
 The customer has ownership control of the assets to be managed with a traditional on-premise environment, whereas cloud-based assets are owned and operated by a cloud provider.
 The service provider is responsible for monitoring additional aspects of the customer’s operations, such as cloud service availability, security, and quality of service.

 Embrace the cloud